 Horses are allowed to walk on beaches accompanied by their rider.
 Their excrement left on beaches is comprised from eating grasses, and therefore, not seen as posing an environmental health problem.

-Having A Day Out With Your Dog On The Beaches
+A Day Out With Your Dog On The Beaches Requires Preparation

 - Decide which beach you are visiting and check the local council website for dog walking rules.

-- Check local media in case there are any localised problems flagged up as to why not to travel and the beach is open.
+- Check local media in case there are any localised problems flagged up as to why you should not travel and the beach is open.

 - Check your preferred meteorology website for weather conditions and tide times and plan your day around these.
 Nothing worse than arriving to find there’s hardly any beach to walk on because it is high tide, which may leave you only with a much reduced all-pebbly beach.

 - Check if there are local handy vets in case of any emergency.

 - Worth refreshing yourself on the RNLI website about water safety and whether there is any lifeguard presence.

 - Pack lots and lots of fresh water for your dog who will get extra thirsty and take a collapsible bowl.
 Take any meals necessary for the day.

 - Pack a heap of old towels that are useful for drying your dog if they’ve been swimming and to get the sand and saltiness off before going home.

 - Take dog poop bags.

-- Pack usual long and short walking leads and muzzle, in case it may be required.
+- Pack usual long and short walking leads and muzzle, in case they may be required.

-- Pack a small first aid box for your dog which is always handy to have in your car.
+- Pack a small first aid box for your dog which is always handy to have at anytime in your car.